DanielAvishid/AppSus/README.md

 AppSus is a web application created during the Coding Academy's web development course project submissions.
 Mimicking Google Keep and Gmail applications, it stands as our first-ever React project, developed with just four days of learning.
 This endeavor also marked our initial exploration into collaborative development using Git, with contributions from DanielAvishid and OfirKaspi.

+## View AppSus in Action

+To experience the full functionality and design of AppSus, you can visit the live site [here](https://danielavishid.github.io/AppSus/#/).
+Explore the features, interact with the application, and get a firsthand look at how AppSus simplifies collaborative project management.
+We welcome your feedback and hope you enjoy using Workit!

 ## Collaborators

 - [Ofir Kaspi (GitHub)](https://github.com/OfirKaspi)